summer-ospp/help-en/docs/student.md

 Before the organizing committee publishes the list of selected students, the candidates of the funded students of the project are in an uncertain state, and any student's application may be rejected due to other students' better project plan or other reasons.

 The organizing committee does not recommend that students start research and development work in advance, instead, should focus on improving the project application and project scheme.
-Whether it is the project of this activity or the work project in the future, the early project planning and scheme design are very important.
+Whether it is the project of this program or the work project in the future, the early project planning and scheme design are very important.

-## What kind of support can the selected students gain in the activities
+## What kind of support can the selected students gain in the program

 - Professional guidance of community mentors.